• Re-accreditation 23 November 2017

 Course accreditation

-Report on accreditation of two higher education courses of study offered by Engineering Institute of Technology Pty Ltd
+Report on accreditation of one higher education course of study offered by Eastern College Australia Incorporated

-A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education courses of study offered by Engineering of Technology Pty Ltd for a period of seven years until 18 July 2024:
+A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education course of study offered by Eastern College Australia for a period of seven years until 16 October 2024:

-TEQSA has imposed, under section 53 of the TEQSA Act, two conditions on the accreditation of the Master of Engineering (Civil Transportation) and Graduate Diploma of Engineering (Civil Transportation):
+TEQSA has imposed, under section 53 of the TEQSA Act, three conditions on the accreditation of the Master of Education:

 Main reasons for the decision